thing-it/thing-it-device-philips-hue/README.md

 ### Initialization and Start of [thing-it-node]

-The **[thing-it-device-philips-hue]** Plugin is installed with **[thing-it-node]** hence there is no need to install it separately.
+The **[thing-it-device-philips-hue]** Plugin is installed with **[thing-it-node]**, hence there is no need to install it separately.

-The Plugin supports Autodiscovery hence you only have to create a directory in which you intend to run the configuration, e.g.
+The Plugin supports Autodiscovery, hence you only have to create a directory in which you intend to run the configuration, e.g.

 ```
 mkdir ~/hue-test